 Accessibility diaries – Part 1

-To wrap up the first month of work as accessibility consultant for one of Italy's major banks, I share a few things I learned.
+To wrap up the third month working as accessibility consultant for Italy’s top bank, I’m sharing a few things I learned.

-The Stanca Law or Disability Law (9 gennaio 2004, n.
+The Stanca Law or Disability Law (9 January 2004, n.
 4) has been updated.
 It now applies to all public companies offering services through websites or mobile applications and have had an average turnover of 500 million euros in the past three years.
 The law, which scope was previously limited to public administration websites only, makes it compulsory for companies to comply with the WCAG 2.1 (Level AA) guidelines.
-In case of failure to comply, the fine is up to 5% of the turnover.
+In case of failure, the fine is up to 5% of the turnover.

 Things I learned

 Awareness is the best starting point

 Consulting over accessibility starts with working on our own limits and prejudices.
 Trying to think about how people with disabilities might access the web is hard.
 It’s easy to assume and get it wrong.
 Luckily, many are generous enough to share their experiences online.

 The biggest obstacle is mindset